-This is the first time I have done one of WordPress’s Daily Word Prompt Challenges, so I hope I am doing it correctly.
+This is the first time I have done one of WordPress’s Daily Word Prompt Challenges.
+I hope I am doing it correctly.
 Today’s word is profound, and *cue the cheese* it had a profound effect on me.
 How so?
 Because of an illness I have called endometriosis.

-This is a disease in which tissue similar to that which lines the inside of the womb is found outside the womb, most commonly on structures in the pelvic cavity.
-However, it can migrate, like a cancer, to the abdominal cavity and beyond; endometriosis has been found lining the diaphragm, lungs, and as far away from the pelvic region as the brain.
+This is a disease in which tissue similar to that which lines the inside of the womb is found outside the womb.
+It is most commonly found on structures in the pelvic cavity.
+However, it can migrate, like a cancer, to the abdominal cavity and beyond.
+It has been found lining the diaphragm, lungs, and as far away from the pelvic region as the brain.

-Endometriosis is a disease of crippling pain for most women it effects.
-And this isn’t normal pain.
-Some cramping during a woman’s menstrual cycle is normal, and girls are taught in school and continue to be told by physicians throughout adulthood that all pain is normal.
+Endometriosis is a disease of crippling pain for most women it affects.
+And this isn’t “normal” pain.
+Some cramping during a woman’s menstrual cycle is normal.
+Girls are taught in school and continue to be told by physicians throughout adulthood that all pain is normal.
 But gut-wrenching, doubled over pain that makes a woman or girl miss out on school, work, or other activities is not normal.
 Common symptoms, courtesy of the Center for Endometriosis Care, one of the world’s top treatment centers, include:

 - “Crippling period pain in menstruating females